Mahmoud Asgari and Ayaz Marhoni

 Mahmoud Asgari (محمود عسگری), and Ayaz Marhoni (عیاض مرهونی), were Iranian teenagers from the province of Khorasan who were publicly hanged on July 19, 2005.
-They were executed after being convicted of having raped a 13-year-old boy.
+Iranian officials say the teenagers were executed for raping a 13-year-old boy, while gay rights groups claim they were executed for "being homosexual".
 The case attracted international media attention and the facts of the case are heavily debated.

 Execution

-Mahmoud Asgari and Ayaz Marhoni were executed on July 19, 2005 in Edalat (Justice) Square in Mashhad, northeast Iran, after being convicted by the court of having raped a 13-year-old boy.
+Mahmoud Asgari and Ayaz Marhoni were executed on July 19, 2005, in Edalat (Justice) Square in Mashhad, northeast Iran, after being convicted by the court of having raped a 13-year-old boy.
 The case attracted international media attention and the facts of the case are heavily debated.

-Shari'a (Islamic Law) in Shiite Iran prescribes the death penalty for homosexual acts but it requires four eye witnesses to the event, but the Convention on the Rights of the Child, of which Iran is a signatory, forbids the execution of juveniles.
+Shari'a (Islamic Law) in Shiite Iran prescribes the death penalty for homosexual acts but it requires four eyewitnesses to the event, but the Convention on the Rights of the Child, of which Iran is a signatory, forbids the execution of juveniles.
 According to Asgari's lawyer, Rohollah Razaz Zadeh, "death sentences handed to children by Iranian courts are supposed to be commuted to five years in jail", but the Supreme Court in Tehran upheld the death sentence.
 The ages of the two remain unclear, with some sources claiming they were fourteen and sixteen at the time of their arrests and sixteen and eighteen when executed, and others claiming that the older boy, Marhoni, was already nineteen, when the alleged crime(s) took place.